 Tgbe editor: Modify the following paragraphs in subclause 9.4.2.217 Max Channel Switch Time element as follows (#17591):

 The Switch Time field is a 3-octet field.
 When the Max Channel Switch Time element is carried outside a Basic Multi-Link element, the Switch Time field indicatesindicating the maximum time delta between the time the last Beacon frame is transmitted by the AP in the current channel and the expected time of the first Beacon frame in the new channel, expressed in TUs.

-When the Max Channel Switch Time element is carried in a Basic Multi-Link element, in the Per-STA Profile subelement corresponding to a reported AP, the Switch Time field indicates the maximum time delta between the time the last Beacon frame is transmitted by the reported AP in its current channel and the expected time of the first Beacon frame in its new channel, expressed in TUs, until the last beacon is sent on the current channel.
+When the Max Channel Switch Time element is carried in a Basic Multi-Link element, in the Per-STA Profile subelement corresponding to a reported AP:

+until the last Beacon frame is sent on the current channel of the reported AP, the Switch Time field indicates the maximum time delta between the time the last Beacon frame is transmitted by the reported AP in its current channel and the expected time of the first Beacon frame in its new channel, expressed in TUs,.

-After the last beacon is transmitted on the reported link, the Switch Time field indicates the estimated time delta between the time the frame carry- ing the Basic Multi-Link element containing the Max Channel Switch Time element is transmitted by the reporting AP and the expected time of the first Beacon in the new channel by the reported AP (see 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting)).
+After the last Beacon is transmitted on the current channel of the reported AP, the Switch Time field indicates the estimated time delta between the time the frame carry- ing the Basic Multi-Link element containing the Max Channel Switch Time element is transmitted by the reporting AP and the expected time of the first Beacon in the new channel by the reported AP (see 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting)).

 Multi-Link Traffic Indication element